-If at any time you require assistance, any of our personnel will be glad to help or take you to someone who can.
+If at any time you require assistance at our convention, any of our personnel will be glad to help or take you to someone who can.
 All security will be wearing black button-up shirts with a variety of patches on them and “Security” written on the back.
 If you ever need them for any reason, please talk to them.
 If you can’t find one, you can go to the CoreCon Operations room (Ops), ask a Con Suite room helper, or ask a staff member.
 Our goal is to make CoreCon fun and safe for everyone so we ask all attendees to follow the following policies.

 In the interest of preserving the safety and security of everyone enjoying CoreCon, attendees should be aware of our weapons policy and follow these guidelines.
 Those who ignore or disregard these regulations may have their convention badges and registration revoked without refund from CoreCon.

 - No weapons or props that fire a projectile or fluid are allowed.

 - No live ammunition is allowed.

 - Realistic-looking firearms must be holstered, peacebound, and cannot be un-holstered under any circumstances.

 - Non-realistic firearms must be holstered and peacebound if possible.
 Non-realistic firearms that cannot be holstered may never be pointed at any attendee under any circumstances.

 - Weapons and props with blades must be sheathed, peace-bound, and may not be unsheathed under any circumstances.

 - Any weapon that cannot be peace-bound is not allowed.

 While North Dakota law allows concealed carry of firearms without a permit effective August 1st, 2017, CoreCon insists that no concealed carry weapons are allowed to be carried, even with a concealed weapon permit.
 Please store your concealed carry weapons in your locked vehicle or in a secure storage area in your room.
 Failure to follow CoreCon weapon policy can/will result in badge revocation and you will be asked to leave.